kesile/TeaRoute/README.md

 ]
 ```
 ## Hope you like it.
 MIT Licensed / Open Source.
 Do what you want with it.
-If you make something cool with it, let me know because I'd love to see it.
+If you make something cool with it, let me know because I'd like to see it.